Pestle and Swot Analysis of Google 2019

 Similarly, Amazon users can search the marketplace using Alexa voice search, and have any item ordered and delivered all under one platform.
-It is this seamless integration which condenses numerous processes into just a few steps that poses a threat to Google, as users will increasingly seek browsing experiences driven by the intersection of search, voice search, social media and ecommerce all under one roof (Heitzman 2018).
+It is this seamless integration which condenses numerous processes into just a few steps that pose a threat to Google, as users will increasingly seek browsing experiences driven by the intersection of search, voice search, social media, and e-commerce all under one roof (Heitzman 2018).

 2.3.3 Millennials love for technology

 Unlike their predecessors (Generation X and Y), millennials identity is largely shaped by growing up in an interconnected world of smartphones and social media.
 With an unusual spending power forecast to hit $ 1.4 trillion by 2020, this demographic trusts and relies more on recommendations created by their peers in form of videos, pictures, reviews, and comments (Search Engine People 2018).

 According to research by Pew Research centre, unlike the older generation, millennials love reading their news instead of watching it with 81% preferring to read digital text to print (Search Engine People 2018).
 Millennials are more comfortable using their smartphones for their daily browsing needs, this is a great opportunity for tech companies like Google who have made their content mobile friendly.

 2.4.1 The rise of AI and integrated voice search

 Artificial Intelligence is a trend that is changing our everyday lives in several ways from shopping, booking cabs and interacting with customer care services among others.
 According to Konish (2018), the AI market is predicted to grow to $50 billion and $100 billion in the next three years.